go3three/hapi-project/Research.md

     });
 });
 ```

-#### First, awe define our users database,
+#### First, we define our users database,

 which is a simple object in this example.

 #### Then we define a validation function,

 which is a feature specific to hapi-auth-basic and allows us to verify that the user has provided valid credentials.

 #### Next, we register the plugin,

 which creates a scheme with the name of basic.
 This is done within the plugin via server.auth.scheme().

 #### Once the plugin has been registered,

- we use ``server.auth.strategy()`` to create a strategy with the name of ``simple`` that refers to our scheme named basic.
+we use `server.auth.strategy()` to create a strategy with the name of ``simple`` that refers to our scheme named basic.

 We also pass an options object that gets passed to the scheme and allows us to configure its behavior.

 #### The last thing we do is

 tell a route to use the strategy named simple for authentication.